DannyBen/rspec_approvals/README.md

 ### `except` - Exclude by regular expression

 Adding `except(regex)` to either `match_fixture` or `output_fixture` will
-modify the string under test before runnign.
+modify the string under test before running.
 The supplied regular expression must include exactly one capture group, which will be then replaced by '...'.

 In the below example, we ignore the full path of the file.